NorthernMan54/homebridge-alexa/README.md

 * Real time monitoring of the homebridge.ca cloud service is provided by [Uptime Robot](https://stats.uptimerobot.com/2WmEDHyV6).

-* Cloud service operational event reporting and alerting is sent to the [#hap-alexa](https://homebridgeteam.slack.com/messages/hap-alexa/) channel in the Homebridge slack instance, and the uptime robot reports events there in real time.
+* Cloud service operational event reporting and alerting is sent to the #homebridge-alexa channel in the Homebridge Discord instance, and the uptime robot reports events there in real time.

 ## Raising Issues and Troubleshooting